jcpsimmons/bear-necessities/README.md

 ![alt text](/path/to/image.jpg)
 ```

 **But Josh - what about site speed are these images optimized?** NOPE.
-Too much work and I don't really use a bunch of images in my post.
+Too much work and I don't really use a bunch of images in my posts.
 Again, maybe you could just write better?
 A picture says a thousand words, but an essay is _at least_ 1000 words so that's equivalent to one image already...

 ## Features, issues, etc.